What Is Prodromal Labor and How Do You Manage It? - Baby Chick

 12. Try Positive Visualization

-You can do this simply by closing your eyes and imagining a picture of you and your baby or your partner with your baby after they’re born.
-You can also journal a positive visualization with words or make a picture.
+You can do this simply by closing your eyes and imagining a picture of you and your baby, or of you and your partner with your baby after they’re born.
+You can also write about your visualization in a journal or draw what you imagine.

-Remember, prodromal labor is often a sign that your body is preparing for birth.1 If you’re unsure whether what you’re experiencing is prodromal labor or active labor, reach out to your healthcare provider.
-They can help assess what’s happening and guide you on next steps.
+If you’re unsure whether what you’re experiencing is prodromal labor, Braxton Hicks, or active labor, reach out to your healthcare provider.
+They can help determine what’s happening, answer your questions, and guide you through the next steps.
 You’re getting closer to meeting your baby, and you’re doing a great job.

 View Sources +